MyCryptoHQ/support.mycrypto.com/src/content/common-scams/common-scams-overview.md

 * Do not store any amount of funds that you are unwilling to lose on an exchange.
 Examples: [Mt.
 Gox](https://en.wikipedia.org/wiki/Mt._Gox), [BitGrail](http://fortune.com/2018/02/11/bitgrail-cryptocurrency-claims-hack/)

-#### Security and Cryptocurrency Terminology:

-Some terminology that is useful for security-related discussions and general cryptocurrency discussions can be found here: [https://support.mycrypto.com/getting-started/ethereum-glossary.html](https://support.mycrypto.com/getting-started/ethereum-glossary.html)

 ## Visit the following links to see instances of common Scams:

 #### [Phishing Overview](https://support.mycrypto.com/common-scams/phishing-overview.html) - Scams/hacks relating to Phishing